0

 Stick to still water and have as few fizzy drinks as possible.

-Fibre is important for intestinal transit and actively contributes to health and well-being, but when too much fibre is eaten or it is poorly tolerated, it can lead to digestive problems and flatulence.
+Fiber is important for intestinal transit and actively contributes to health and well-being, but when too much fiber is eaten or poorly tolerated, it can lead to digestive challenges.

 Action

-Eat both raw and cooked vegetables in the same meal and mix soluble fibre (carrots, courgettes, rye bread, buckwheat, oranges …) with insoluble fibre (whole wheat and its derivatives, dried fruit, pulses …).
+Eat both raw and cooked vegetables in the same meal and mix soluble fiber (carrots, courgettes, rye bread, buckwheat, oranges, etc.) with insoluble fiber (whole wheat and its derivatives, dried fruit, pulses, etc.).

-FODMAPS are usually short-chain carbohydrates (sugars such as fructose or sorbitol) which are present in many foods (cereals, fruit, vegetables, dairy products …) and which cause gut disorders, especially bloating.
+FODMAPS are usually short-chain carbohydrates (sugars such as fructose or sorbitol) which are present in many foods (cereals, fruit, vegetables, dairy products, etc.) and which may cause gut challenges, especially bloating.

 Action

-Lactose, a sugar present in milk, is not easily digested and can produce fermentation in sensitive individuals which can result in bloating.
+Lactose, a sugar present in milk, is not easily digested and can produce fermentation in sensitive individuals, which may result in bloating.

 Action

-Replace cow’s milk with a lactose-free, plant-source milk (rice, soya…) Avoid yogurt and whole milk and space out your consumption of cheese and other dairy products.
+Replace cow’s milk with a lactose-free, plant-source milk (rice, soya, etc.).
+Avoid yogurt and whole milk and space out your consumption of cheese and other dairy products.

 Fennel is able to block the process of fermentation and thus prevent the formation of gas.
 It is also an excellent aid for slow transit.